docknetwork/api-docs/source/index.html.md

 <h3 id="credential-distribution">Credential Distribution</h3>

-Dock's API has built in credential distribution on issuance, allowing you to send credentials directly to a holder's email and/or mobile wallet (if supported).
+Dock's API has built in credential distribution on issuance, allowing you to send credentials directly to a holder's email and/or Dock-compatible wallet.
 You can achieve this by supplying the `recipientEmail` field and `distribute: true` in your request.
 For DID distribution, simply set the `credentialSubject.id` property to the holder's DID.

 <aside class="warning">